 \section{Elliptic Curve Analogy}

 In this section, we present the analogy of the main steps in the basic protocol implemented on the elliptic curve \textit{Secp256k1}.
-The recommended parameters in Brown~\cite{Brown2010} are used.
-The same curve parameters are also used in Bitcoin for digital signing~\cite{eccparam2019}.
+The recommended parameters by Brown~\cite{Brown2010} are considered.
+The same curve parameters are also used in Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2014} for digital signing~\cite{eccparam2019}.
 Let $G$ be a base point on the elliptic curve in $\mathbb{F}_p$ of order $nn$ and co-factor $hh=1$.
 Let the point at infinity \textit{O} be denoted as 0.

 \textbf{Ephemeral Key Generation}.
 This step involves generating an ephemeral keypair for each participant.
 The ephemeral private key for $P_i$ is a randomly chosen $x_i\in_{R} \mathbb{Z}_{nn}$ and the ephemeral public key is ${x_i\cdot G}$.